joanamdsantos/world_happiness/README.md

 The code is written in Python 3.
 Anaconda distribution can be used to use the files in this project.

 ## Project Motivation
 The World Happiness Report is a landmark survey of the state of global happiness.
-The reports reviews the state of happiness in the world today and shows how the new science of happiness explains personal and national variations in happiness.
+The reports review the state of happiness in the world today and show how the new science of happiness explains personal and national variations in happiness.
 The happiness scores and rankings use data from the Gallup World Poll.
 According to the Sustainable Development Solutions Network, the scores are based on answers to the main life evaluation question asked in the poll.
 This question, known as the Cantril ladder, asks respondents to think of a ladder with the best possible life for them being a 10 and the worst possible life being a 0 and to rate their own current lives on that scale.
-Six factors – economic production, social support, life expectancy, freedom, absence of corruption, and generosit have no impact on the total score reported for each country, but they do explain why some countries rank higher than others.
+Six factors – economic production, social support, life expectancy, freedom, absence of corruption, and generosity have no impact on the total score reported for each country, but they do explain why some countries rank higher than others.

-In this research, I will use the worl happiness data from 2017 and 2019 to infer:
+In this research, I will use the world happiness data from 2017 and 2019 to infer:

 1. What countries rank the highest in overall happiness and each of the six factors contributing to happiness?
-2. Which countries correlate more to overall happiness?
-3. Can we predict global happiness based on the six factors?
-4. How did country ranks or scores change between the 2017 and 2019 reports?
+2. How did country ranks or scores change between the 2017 and 2019 reports?
+3. Did any country experience a significant increase or decrease in happiness?

 ## Files Descriptions
 With this project, there are two notebooks regarding the data exploration and modelling, along with a python file with functions used in the analysis.